GlareDB/glaredb.github.io/README.md

 # GlareDB docs

-Welcome to GlareDB documentation 👋.
+Welcome to GlareDB documentation 👋

 ## Feedback and issues

-Have feature requests or bug reports for [console.glaredb.com]?
+Have feature requests or bug reports for [GlareDB] and/or [GlareDB Cloud]?
 We'd love to hear from you - please [file an issue].

 ## Contributions